Travel

 IMG_9903

-We started at the Ngoc Son Temple on Hoan Kiem Lake.
-The lake is lovely and photogenic, surrounded by lots of sites to visit.
-The temple sits on a small island in the lake, and you access it by crossing over a scarlet-coloured bridge.
-The temple is dedicated to (i) General Tran Hung Dao, who defeated the Mongols in the 13th century, (ii) La To, the patron saint of physicians and (iii) the scholar Van Xuong.
-Quite the combo!
+We began at Hoan Kiem Lake, a peaceful and photogenic lake surrounded by important landmarks.
+Sitting on a small island in the centre of the lake is Ngoc Son Temple, which you reach by crossing a striking scarlet red bridge.
+The temple is dedicated to General Trần Hưng Đạo, who defeated the Mongols in the 13th century, La To, the patron saint of physicians, and the scholar Văn Xương.

 IMG_9910